IBM/FoodTrackerBackend/StencilFrontend.md

 ## Adding HTML and CSS

 We have provided some basic html and css in a file called `Example.stencil`.
-To improve the presentation of the webpage, We will replace serve this template instead of `FoodTemplate.stencil`.
+To improve the presentation of the webpage, we will serve this template instead of `FoodTemplate.stencil`.

 ### Move `Example.Stencil` to the Views folder
 1. Open your terminal window.